chauvinSimon/reinforo_biblio/README.md

 # :dart: scope and ambition

 centralize my notes on some works about
+- **robotics**
+  - here mostly robot arms
 - **_learning_** something
   - _learning-based_ as opposed to _hand-crafted_ control
   - mostly `reinforcement learning`
-  - !not all paper use learning!
+  - :warning: not all papers use _learning_
-- **robotics**
-  - here mostly robot arms
 - **real world**
-  - to see the concrete challenges of real-world deployment
+  - understand the concrete challenges of real-world deployment

 # :construction_worker: :construction: WIP